erdavis1/RoadColors/README.md

 3. Download roads shapefiles for the counties in step 2: ftp://ftp2.census.gov/geo/tiger/TIGER2018/ROADS/
 4. Download feature names shapefiles for the counties in step 2: https://www2.census.gov/geo/tiger/TIGER2018/FEATNAMES/

+This code isn't as well commented as Canada or Worldwide, so you might want to start with either of those first.

+Canada:
+Plot roads in a Canadian city, coloring each by its designation

+Worldwide:
+Plot roads in any worldwide city using OpenStreetMap data.
+It derives road designations from the road name.
+I only wrote this to work for countries that use English or Romance languages--it doesn't work for languages like German (which mashes the road designation into the road name with no spaces) or languages that don't use the Latin alphabet.